-Climate activists in Kenya fight to protect the slums — and call on the West to do more | CBC News
+A Nairobi slum vulnerable to flooding is engineering its own climate solutions and not waiting for the West | CBC News

 "So what are those mechanisms that are going to be used?" she said.

-"It's also a question of can we ensure that local actors, local organizations are also included in some of these mechanisms to ensure that resources actually can be channelled much closer to the communities that are affected."
+"It's also a question of can we ensure that local actors, local organizations, are also included in some of these mechanisms to ensure that resources actually can be channelled much closer to the communities that are affected."

 In addition to experiencing heavier flooding in both urban and rural Kenya, other parts of the country are also enduring severe drought.

-"There are more than two million people that are affected and they need food," said Mohammed.
+"There are more than two million people that are affected, and they need food," said Mohammed.
 "They need water.
 They need pasture for their animals.
 Children are malnourished and need supplements and all this kind of issue.
-So how quickly can this support get to this kind of people?"
+So, how quickly can this support get to this kind of people?"

 Climate financing a 'neo-colonial tool'